gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She looked up.
 There!
 Two dots, approaching fast.
-She sprinted for the nearest clumb of weeds and threw herself into it.
+She sprinted for the nearest clump of weeds and threw herself into it.

 The dragonfly drones that had dropped dizzysmoke canisters on the village arrived moments later.